-I would be willing to bet that you have been feeling more anxious than usual over the past couple of weeks.
-It is easy to feel overwhelmed by all the news and with all changes we’ve had to make to our daily lives because of the current coronavirus pandemic (COVID-19).
+I would be willing to bet that you have been feeling more anxious than usual throughout the pandemic.
+It is easy to feel overwhelmed by all the news and with all changes we’ve had to make to our daily lives because of COVID-19.
 When you throw diabetes into this mix, things can feel even more stressful.

 As a person with diabetes, taking care of your mental health is especially important when you’re feeling stressed.
 Here are some strategies you can use to stay emotionally healthy during these uncertain times.

 Focus on what you can control